 - The second (bottom) number is the diastolic pressure.

 High blood pressure in children up to age 13 is measured differently than in adults.
 This is because what is considered normal blood pressure changes as a child grows.
-A child's blood pressure numbers are compared with the blood pressure measurements of other children the same age, height, and gender.
+A child's blood pressure numbers are compared with the blood pressure measurements of other children the same age, height, and sex.

 Blood pressure ranges in children ages 1 to 13 years are published by the National Heart, Lung and Blood Institute, a US government agency.
 You can also ask your health care provider.
 Abnormal blood pressure readings are described as follows: